alexlstanton/alexlstanton/README.md

   **Passions:** Family.
 Education.
 Running stupid distances.
 Summitting silly high mountains.
 Sailing and diving.
 Garden & Bees.
 Cooking.

   **Physical Stuff:** Building science nerd.
-Amatuer architect.
+Amateur architect.
 I design physical buildings, furniture, etc. and run construction projects end-to-end, both commercial and residential.
 I believe physical spaces should be beautiful on the outside and the "inside"... leaving behind efficient buildings that inspire and last for 100+ years.
 It's a passion++.

   **Aspiration:** Improve the lives of people along the HUMAN<>HUMAN chain, with everything I touch.